-Invoices are produced monthly for Full-Time and Part-Time Users to reflect the fees for the upcoming month.
-Invoices will be sent electronically 10 days prior to the monthly due date.
+Invoices are produced monthly for Full-Time and Part-Time Users to reflect the fees for the upcoming month, based on schedules submitted by the parent/caregiver.
+Invoices will be sent electronically prior to the monthly payment due date.
 Fees are due as per payment due date.
-We accept online payments and cash payments.

-Call-In Users are expected to pay in cash at drop off and cannot leave their child in our care until payment has been received.
+Call-In Users are expected to pay their fees before drop off and cannot leave their child in our care until payment has been sent.
 No exceptions will be made.
+Repeated non-payment of Call-In fees will result in the termination of care services.
 If Call-In users book and do not attend as scheduled, they will be billed and must pay all outstanding fees before they can use our services again.